 SEA Speaker Series

 The Speaker Series aims to connect SEA’s network of students, alumni, and staff with leaders and icons from the squash world and beyond, providing insight and inspiration.
-Throughout the series, participants will have the opportunity to hear firsthand from educators, world ranked squash players and coaches, SEA alumni, and more.
+Throughout the series, participants have the opportunity to hear firsthand from educators, world ranked squash players and coaches, SEA alumni, and more.

 Watch Mohamed’s Q&A